KIT-TVA/cfmtoolbox/docs/plugins/json-import.md

 }
 ```

-Then, import the model into the CFM toolbox and show some basic information about it:
+Then, import the model into the CFM Toolbox and show some basic information about it:

 ```bash
 python3 -m cfmtoolbox --import sandwich.json debug